Jg

 Vanessa Seifert

-I am interested in examining standard issues of the philosophy of science, from the novel and relatively unexplored perspective of chemistry.
+I look at standard issues of the philosophy of science from the perspective of chemistry.
 This includes questions such as: how does chemistry contribute to our understanding of the world around us?; what is the relation between chemistry and other sciences like physics and biology; and, do chemical entities and properties like molecules and chemical bonds, exist?

 I am currently a Marie Curie postdoctoral fellow at the University of Athens, running my first own project called CReaCaL: Chemical Reactions as Causes and Laws.
 Previously, I was a post-doctoral research associate with the ERC project 'Metaphysical Unity of Science' (grant no. 771509) at the University of Bristol, and later with the NoMoS project at the University of Athens.